 And if you think I’m being facetious or (trying to be) witty, let’s glance at the Chevy Bolt’s centre console.
 There is still an entire person permanently printed onto the middle of the car.
 Combined with the blank buttons just beneath that, this dashboard is in serious need of work.

 One day this will all be irrelevant.
-Humans will be shuttled from A to B in robotic pods that will themselves to your preferences.
+Humans will be shuttled from A to B in robotic pods that will adjust themselves to your preferences.
 The heat will turn on before you even know you’re cold; a fresh cup of StarMc’s liquid energy serum will reveal itself the moment you sit down.
 Until then, however, society needs a way to continue piloting vehicles with smart conveniences and fewer distractions.
-I think Subaru has done a good job here.
+I think Subaru has done something cool again.
 Shame though, that it’s for something so boring.